 - Information Management Systems (IMS)

-Swissmedic is collaborating with the WHO to support the EAC-MRH initiative as well as the harmonisation initiatives launched by other RECs, such as the Medicines Harmonisation Regulation in West Africa (ECOWAS-MRH).
+Swissmedic is collaborating with the WHO to support the EAC-MRH initiative as well as the harmonisation initiatives launched by other RECs, such as the Medicines Regulatory Harmonization initiatives in West Africa (WA-MRH) and in Southern Africa (SADC-MRH).
 Swissmedic contributes to the development of technical guidelines, to their implementation and maintenance and to capacity-building programmes and activities in the four areas listed above.

 2. Supporting the African Medicines Medical Harmonisation Partnership Platform